 Your support matters more now than ever.
 Please consider donating to help us fight this nationwide organized assault on the freedom to read.

-Library Safety and Preparedness Resources
+Library Safety Resources

 Unite Against Book Bans is a national initiative to empower readers everywhere to stand together in the fight against censorship.
 Share resources from the UABB Action Toolkit with your community and help defend the right to read for all Americans.